Holiday inspiration currently loading...

 We guarantee to refund this service charge if you believe that arranging your holiday through McKinlay Kidd has not met your expectations for value.
 All we ask is that you write to us within 7 days of your return and explain your reason for claiming the refund.
 This will ensure that we can improve the experience for all our future guests.

-Pleased that we left the organisation of ferries and hotels to you rather than tackling ourselves.John & Anne, Aberdeen
+Pleased that we left the organisation of ferries and hotels to you rather than tackling it ourselves.John & Anne, Aberdeen

 We loved the variety of terrain on each island - rocky areas, mountains, beaches, woodland, heathland, streams…Michael & Alexandra, Devon, UK

 CLICK HERE to take part or scan the QR code